aghayev/mrzpassport-magento/README.md

 Documentation
 -------------

-This extension allows store owners to collects and validates 2-line mrz code of a machine-readable international passport for cases such as:
+This extension allows store owners to collect and validate 2-line mrz code of a machine-readable international passport for cases such as:

 * Age verification when buying access to age-restricted, adult/18+ content
 * Eligibility check when buying railcard or other travel documents online